Thresholds: Reactivity Tipping Points

 When working through fear, reactivity, or overstimulation, a dog’s threshold is one of the most important concepts to understand.
 A threshold is the point at which a dog begins to shift from a state of calm to a state of stress, reactivity, or shutdown.
-Think of it as your dog’s emotional sensitivity dial—and learning how to read it is critical to successful behavior change.
+Think of it as your dog’s behavioral response sensitivity dial—Lower threshold dogs tend to react easily, often in situations that are not necessarily threatening, as opposed to higher threshold dogs who do not perceive threat or react as easily. learning how to read it is critical to successful behavior change.

 What Are Thresholds?